-Account settings controls appear automatically for logged in users with the appropriate access permissions. (/guides/getting-started/what-type-of-access-do-different-users-have)
+Account settings controls appear automatically for logged in users with the appropriate access permissions. (/quides/getting-started/what-type-of-access-do-different-users-have)

-§ About the Analytics Dashboard (/guides/fastlys-web-interface/about-theanalytics-dashboard)
+§ About the Analytics Dashboard (/guides/fastlys-web-interface/about-the-analytics-dashboard)

-The Analytics Dashboard, sometimes simply referred to as "the Dashboard," allows customers to monitor caching for each of their services, one at a time in real time, as they operate on a second-by-second basis.
+The Analytics Dashboard, sometimes simply referred to as "the Dashboard," allows customers to monitor caching for each of their convices, one at a time in real time, as they operate on a second by second basis https://docs.fastly.com/guides/aio caching for each or their services, one at a time in real time, as they operate on a second-by-second basis.